 In the evening we arrive at a traditional guesthouse in a fairy-tale landscape, at the edge of the forest.
-Dinner included with local wines and brandy.
+Dinner included, with local wines and brandy.

 Continuing our tour, we stop at the Communism Memorial in Sighet, a prison where most of Romania's elite persons were killed in the early years of communism, including Prime Minister Iuliu Maniu.

-Home made dinner with local products will be served at the guesthouse.
+Home-made dinners with local products will be served at the guesthouse.

 The area of Bucovina, where we will spend the following 2 nights, is unique in Romania through its famous painted monasteries.
-Their 14th century architecture and the very well preserved exterior frescoes made them part of the UNESCO World heritage site.
+Their 14th-century architecture and the very well-preserved exterior frescoes made them part of the UNESCO World Heritage site.

 In the evening we discover the local cuisine of Bucovina, so prepare for a delicious dinner.

-Continuing with Sucevita, which is the only painted church which was not built by the ruling prince.
+Continuing with Sucevita, which is the only painted church that was not built by the ruling prince.
 It is the last representative and apex of exterior mural paintings in Bucovina and so, the number of scenes and characters is unsurpassed, as is the style and technique of execution.

 Accommodation and dinner in a 4-star hotel.